Cloud-Solutions-International/antikythera/WARP.md

 # Antikythera - Warp AI Agent Guide

-This document provides comprehensive technical information for AI agents (specifically Warp) working on the Antikythera project.
+This document provides comprehensive technical information for AI agents working on the Antikythera project.
 For basic project information, see `README.md` and `GEMINI.md`.

 ## Table of Contents
 1. [Project Overview](#project-overview)